Hurrinade/avature-scraper/docs/pipeline-steps.md

 ## Step 2: Profiling (`profile`)

-Purpose: validate candidate URLs per host and build reusable host profiles.
+Purpose: validate host candidate URLs and build `host_profiles.json`.

 Important work:

-- For each seeded host, test all candidate URLs concurrently.
+- For each seeded host, test candidate URLs concurrently.
-- Keep only reachable URLs (`2xx`) as valid candidates.
+- Classify URL reachability and host reachability (`reachable`, `blocked`, `unreachable`).
-- Classify reachable URLs into listing URLs (for discovery) and seeded detail URLs (direct job details).
+- Split reachable candidates into listing URLs and seeded detail URLs.
-- Detect block behavior (`403`/`429`) to distinguish blocked vs unreachable hosts.
-- Use shared HTTP helper timeout (`HTTP_TIMEOUT_MS`, default `8000`) for fast-fail behavior.
-- Save per-host profile fields: reachability (`reachable`, `blocked`, `unreachable`), counters, reachable listing URLs, reachable seeded detail URLs, and check timestamp.

-Why this keeps it clean:

-- Discovery only runs on proven reachable hosts/URLs.
-- Host profile output is deterministic input for later steps.
+- Write host profile records used by later steps.

-- Blocked hosts are tracked explicitly instead of treated as generic failures.
-- Timeout control prevents long stalls on slow endpoints.
+Host-pass checkpoint behavior:

+- `output/host_profiles.json` is the host-pass checkpoint source.
-- If host is fully passed it will be marked as passed so future profiling is skipping that host
+- If a host already exists there, it is treated as passed and skipped on later profile runs.

-Reject examples:
+- Skip key is host-only (not URL-change-based).
+- Hosts are considered passed after completed profiling even if final status is `blocked` or `unreachable`.

+Reset:

+- `bun run profile --fresh-run` clears prior profile output and reprofiles all hosts.

+Common reject reasons:

 - `unreachable_candidate`
 - `fetch_failed`